rjray/bookmarkos-tools/METRICS.md

 ### Folders Plans

-1. Note time each folder appears
+1. Time each folder appears
-2. Track the number of bookmarks added to a folder over time
+2. Number of bookmarks added to a folder over time
+3. Top N folders by size (bookmarks only?)
+4. Bottom N folders by size (bookmarks only?)
+5. Fan-out: max depth, max breadth

 ### Bookmarks Plans

-1. Note/trace movement of a bookmark between folders
+1. Trace movement of bookmarks between folders
 2. Day-based trends in numbers of bookmarks created
 3. Time-of-day-based trends in creation